-The Project Future4Leopards actively shares its findings and expertise with other conservationists, university students, local authorities and policymakers.
+The Future4Leopards Foundation actively shares its findings and expertise with other conservationists, university students, local authorities and policymakers.

 Conservation practitioners, namely rangers and experts, are invited to attend workshops on population monitoring, conflict resolution and tracking techniques.
 Furthermore, all conservation plans within their respective reserves are collaboratively designed and managed in order to enhance organizational capacity building and sustainability.

-University students and scholars are also joining the Project’s capacity development programs.
-For example, we support university students who are conducting scientific data collection and analysis for their academic studies in the Project’s sites, provided that key problems within these areas are addressed.
-As part of their commitment, they are required to report on their main findings to the Project’s partners.
+University students and scholars are also joining our capacity development programs.
+For example, we support university students who are conducting scientific data collection and analysis for their academic studies in the Foundation’s sites, provided that key problems within these areas are addressed.
+As part of their commitment, they are required to report on their main findings to the Foundation’s partners.